• Skip to primary navigation

 Fuse1

-Its made for 12V first but if required one can change for other voltage.
+Its made for 12V first but if required one can change for other voltage; for 6V make all resistors half and for 24V make them double.

-If want to use with battery stuff then it is better to use bright LED that do not require much power.
+The circuit uses around 25 mA which mostly go to the LED and if want to use with battery stuff then it is better to use bright LED that do not require much power.

-Also one can change R7 to match that.
+Also, one can change R7 to match that.

 Formula: